waliarubal/Jaya/README.md

 ## About The Project

-**Jaya - Cross Plat** is a small .NET Core based cross platform file manager application which runs on Windows, Mac and Linux.
+**Jaya File Manager** is a small .NET Core based cross platform file manager application which runs on Windows, Mac and Linux.
 Its goal is very simple, *"Allow browsing and managing of several file systems simultaneously using a single application which should work and look similar on all desktop platforms it supports."*.

 Application is designed to be plug-able from the ground up i.e. anyone with experience of working with .NET Core will be able to add support for any new storage service by implementing a simple plugin.
 Support for below mentioned storage services are complete (or planned) as of now.
 If you would like addition of more storage services, please raise request [here](https://github.com/waliarubal/Jaya/issues).
 - [x] File System